-In this post, our student authors for the Spring Issue of Volume 33, Flora Wang and Alex Harding, had generously agreed to answer some questions about their experience.
-We hope this post is helpful if you are thinking of submitting your writing with JOLT.
-Our student notes submissions and competition for the Fall issue of Volume 34 is open now till June 21.
+In this post, our student authors for the Spring Issue of Volume 33, Flora Wang and Alex Harding, generously agreed to answer some questions about their experience.
+We hope this post is helpful if you are thinking of submitting your writing to JOLT.
+Our student notes submissions and competition for the Fall issue of Volume 34 is open now until June 21.

 1. Tell us a little about yourself and your article.

 Flora Wang: I am a third-year student at Harvard Law School, and I am passionate about civil digital liberties, disinformation and data privacy.
 My background in human rights, international security and international relations initially sparked my interest in privacy and digital civil liberties.

 My Note is titled “Cooperative Data Privacy: The Japanese Model of Data Privacy and the EU-Japan GDPR Adequacy Agreement.”
 An Adequacy Decision means that the European Union has determined that a non-EU entity has an “equivalent” level of data protection to the EU.
 The Adequacy Decision permits data to flow from the EU to a non-EU entity without additional safeguards.
 As the first mutual adequacy finding, the Adequacy Decision is also groundbreaking, as data can flow from a non-EU entity back to the EU without additional safeguards.